hannutt/MsgBoard/README.md

 You can also choose whether you want to see the results of the sql query in a div element or a table element by clicking the checkbox.

-ERROS HANDLING IN SQL QUERIES
+ERROR HANDLING IN SQL QUERY AND INCORRECT USERNAME OR PASSWORD CASE

-If no results are found with the search criteria, a separate error component is displayed that informs the user about the error.
+If no results are found with the search criteria or the credentials are incorrect, a separate error component is displayed to notify the user of the error.
+With the UseLocation method, the error component always gets the right status variable, which tells whether the error was a failed login or a failed sql query.

 SQL SEARCH STATISTICS & CHARTJS